Request a CatalogContact Us

 It seems that our student finishes his work faster than in public school, to the extent that I wonder if we are missing something.
 Should I add more enrichment materials?

-First, all of CHC's K-4 Lesson Plans and Guides for Middle School and High School fit together to provide a solid, complete, family-friendly K-12 Catholic education.
-Adding enrichment materials is unnecessary, because enrichment activities are already included in CHC Plans.
+First, all of CHC’s Lesson Plans fit together to provide a solid, complete, family-friendly PK-12 Catholic education, so adding enrichment materials is not necessary.
 However, one of the many benefits of homeschooling is that families can add materials if their child has a special interest.
-Therefore, if the child has extra time and the addition of 'extras' will not cause an added burden and 'burnout' for either parent or child, CHC's programs do allow families the freedom to add materials as desired.
+Therefore, if the child has extra time and the addition of ‘extras’ will not cause an added burden and ‘burnout’ for either parent or child, CHC’s programs do allow families the freedom to add materials as desired.

 Return to top